H.R. 7618: American Battlefield Protection Program Amendments Act of 2026

 Who is affected by H.R.
 7618?

-They would be responsible for carrying out the studies, consulting with governors, affected Indian Tribes, local governments, and preservation organizations, and submitting a report to Congress within 2 years after funding is made available.
+They take on two nationwide historic-site studies, consultation with governors, Tribes, local governments, and preservation groups, and a report deadline 2 years after funding arrives.

 Affected Indian Tribes